 Their young ones are hungry, their nests are so bare

-All it takes is tuppence from you.”
+All it takes is tuppence from you.”“Feed the birds, tuppence a bag

 Tuppence, tuppence, tuppence a bag